Can a car dash cam help with insurance claims?

 When it comes to accidents on the road, who’s to blame isn’t always clear.
 And even if you know it wasn’t your fault, proving that can sometimes be difficult when it’s your word against someone else’s.

 That’s just one of the reasons why dash cams are becoming more and more popular.
-They’re able to give everyone a clear and unbiased record of exactly what happened in an accident, which makes it easier to figure out who was in the wrong, and saves everyone’s time, hassle and money.
+They can provide a record of what happened in a car accident, which can help determine who was at fault and make the process smoother for everyone involved.

 What is a dash cam?

 A dash cam is a camera fixed to the dashboard or windscreen of a vehicle.
-It automatically turns on when you start your car and continuously records everything that takes place on the road.
+It automatically turns on when you start your car and continuously records everything that takes place on the road ahead.

 The footage is stored on an internal micro SD card.
 Standard dash cams usually operate by overwriting the oldest footage, once the card is full.
 The recorded footage is time-stamped in a tamperproof way, making it an excellent ‘witness’ to any road traffic incident.
-Usually only you have access to the footage.
 And it’s easy for you to share it if needed, for example with the police or your insurance company.

 Depending on the type of dash cam you opt for, there are usually other extra features for you to choose from.
 For example, some models will protect your car even while it’s parked – turning on automatically if an impact is detected.